Lympne Airport: 1919–1929

-1930–39
+1930–1939

 In February 1930, a Towle TA-2 amphibian was a visitor to Lympne.
 In July 1930, it was notified that aircraft fitted with radio may report their position by radio when crossing the Channel.
 For non-radio aircraft the earlier arrangements remained in effect, although some changes were made to the methods of acknowledgement of arrival.
-Search and rescue arrangements now included motorboats permanently available at Boulogne, Calais, Dover and Dunquerque.
+Search and rescue arrangements now included motorboats permanently available at Boulogne, Calais, Dover and Dunkirk.
 Lifeboats were also on standby at the French ports and air patrols were in operation during working hours, operated by Air Union.
 In August 1930, the arrangements for non-radio aircraft flying between Croydon and Lympne in bad weather were amended.
 Pilots had to notify which route they intended to take and the destination airfield was to be notified of this by telephone once the aircraft had departed.
 That month 601 (County of London) Squadron held its annual camp a Lympne.

 On 1 August 1931, the 601 (County of London) Squadron AuxAF began its annual camp at Lympne.
 Croydon Airport took over the responsibility for weather forecasting on air routes from the Air Ministry in October.
 As part of the changes Biggin Hill, Croydon and Lympne now provided weather information on a 24-hour basis.

 In March 1932, the arrangements for flying between Lympne and Croydon in poor visibility were altered.
 If the cloudbase was less than 1000 ft above sea level, or the visibility was less than 1000 yd, aircraft were prohibited from using the Croydon–Caterham–Penshurst–Lympne route, but were to use either the Croydon–Merstham–Edenbridge or Croydon–Chelsfield–Shoreham–Otford–Wrotham route.
 Alternatively a rhumb line course could be flown on the Croydon–Chelsfield–Lympne route.
 Aircraft not fitted with radios had to notify the officer in charge at their departure airport as to which route they intended to take before departure.
 Royal Air Force aircraft would avoid these routes as far as practicable in conditions of poor visibility.
 On 25 August the Folkestone Trophy Race was held at Lympne and was won by a Comper Swift.
 In November, it was reported that new radio equipment was to be installed at Lympne and St Inglevert operating on the 15-cm waveband at 2,000 Megahertz.
 The new radios were to be used for the announcement of the departure of non-radio aircraft across the Channel.
 Messages sent by radio were also printed out by a teleprinter, providing a record of the communication.
 The new equipment was scheduled to come into operation in Spring 1933.